Citi Bike: Deployment

-Citi Bike finally began operations on May 27, 2013, with 332 stations.
+Citi Bike began operations on May 27, 2013, with 332 stations.
 The stations were located in Manhattan south of 59th Street and in Brooklyn north of Atlantic Avenue and west of Nostrand Avenue.
 Officials said the system opened with 6,000 bikes.
 At the time of implementation, it was the largest bikesharing program in the United States.
 When launched, the system was slated to expand to 10,000 bicycles and 600 stations in Manhattan south of 79th Street, plus stations in several Brooklyn neighborhoods, including Greenpoint, Crown Heights, Bedford-Stuyvesant, Park Slope and Carroll Gardens as well as parts of Queens.
 At first, the timeline for the expansion was not made publicly available, but it was later announced that the expansion would be complete by the end of 2016.
 There has been increasing interest in further expansion across New York City; for example, in June 2013 a Brooklyn politician opened a petition drive to accelerate deployment in Greenpoint.
 In contrast, the May 2013 installation deliberately bypassed South Williamsburg.

 Throughout the first year, there were more than 100,000 registered members who rode over 14,700,000 mi, including 70,000 members in the first three months alone.
 On August 6, 2013, riders took 42,010 trips, the largest single-day total for any North American bike-sharing system.
 In Citi Bike's first few months, some kiosks docked too many bikes while others did not have enough, so the company started using a fleet of box trucks to carry bikes between different kiosks every day.
 The kiosks also had some software problems in their early months.
 Problems included stations that did not accept payment information; kiosks where passersby could take bikes without paying because the bikes were not locked securely; and bike docks that did not work at all, forcing riders to travel to other stations.

 The deployment of a clean energy public transit system such as Citi Bike coincides with the sixth IPCC report on mitigation's call for an increase of modes of public transportation such as biking and walking.
 According to the report, "Case studies suggest that active mobility could reduce emissions from urban transport by 2%- 10% depending on the setting".